Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Duke Stats and Trends

-- This year, the Blue Devils are winless ATS when entering a game as an underdog of 11.5 points or more.
+- This year, the Blue Devils are winless against the spread when entering a game as an underdog of 11 points or more.

-- Duke's games this season have gone over the total in three out of six opportunities (50%).
+- Duke's games this season have hit the over on three of six set point totals (50%).

 - Duke is 3-0 against the spread and 3-0 overall in games when it records more than 28.5 points.

-- In games that Duke picks up more than 427.8 yards, the team is 4-1 against the spread and 3-2 overall.
+- When Duke churns out more than 427.8 yards, the team is 4-1 against the spread and 3-2 overall.

 - The Blue Devils have turned the ball over six more times (10 total) than the Cavaliers have forced a turnover (4) this season.